feathersui/feathersui-website/docs/haxe-openfl/router-navigator.md

 ---
-title: How to use the Feathers UI RouterNavigator component
+title: How to use the RouterNavigator component
 sidebar_label: RouterNavigator
 ---